openstack/rally/rally/common/db/sqlalchemy/migrations/README.rst

 DB migration in Rally is implemented via package *alembic*.

-It is highly recommended to get familiar with it's documnetation available by the link_ before proceeding.
+It is highly recommended to get familiar with it's documentation available by the link_ before proceeding.

 .. _link: https://alembic.readthedocs.org